 If you choose to, you can also explore Taipei and the surrounding areas.
 This will give you a better feel for the area you’re staying in!

-You’ll be able to choose up to a maximum of 5 scenic stop off points where you’ll get a chance to explore and learn the history of the area!
+You’ll be able to choose up to a maximum of five scenic stop off points where you’ll get a chance to explore and learn the history of the area!

-This 8-hour tour begins at your very own hotel!
-Once picked up by your driver and tour guide, you’ll visit Taiwan’s “little Niagra.”
-The Shifen waterfall is a 40-meter wall of water and is the broadest waterfall in all of Taiwan.
+This 7-hour tour begins at your very own hotel!
+Once picked up by your driver and tour guide, you’ll visit Northern Taiwan’s most scenic spots: Yehliu Geopark, historical Jiufen, and Pingxi.
+You can even extend the tour with a visit to the famous A-Mei Tea House!

 However, these are just a few of the many great stop-offs you’ll experience during this incredible full-day tour!